 Selling software as a service (SaaS) to enterprises can be a highly lucrative career path.
 However, there are also many challenges that sellers face, especially when they rush into the process without a focused plan.
-Learning how to successfully sell SaaS can draw in customers and take a business to the next level.
+Understanding how to sell software as a service successfully can draw in customers and take a business to the next level.

 What Is Software As A Service?